 How often should you change your 1986 Honda Accord’s brake pads?
 It largely depends on where and how you drive.
 Brake pads often last 30,000 to 40,000 miles.
 Factors like frequent highway driving and smooth braking can help your brake pads last longer.
 Hauling heavy loads and riding your brakes can shorten brake pad lifespan.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Accord right now.
 Are you still driving with the same pads as when you bought the car?
 Some brake pad materials last longer than others.
 Thankfully, when you get Honda Accord brake pad replacement at Firestone Complete Auto Care, you also get a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are pretty common for us, and we only use brake parts that meet or exceed Honda's standards.

 You might have a strong and reliable engine in your Honda Accord.
-One that's ready to get you to 200,000 miles and beyond.
+One that can outlast the 170,000-mile mark.
 But if you can't stop it, then it's scrap metal.
 If you’re experiencing squeaky brakes or a loss of braking power, don’t wait!
 Safe driving is difficult when your brakes are anything but their best.
 What's more, waiting for things to figure themselves out can result in more damage to your brakes and your wallet.
 For example, rotors start to warp and become damaged when completely worn brake pads exceed their lifespan, and the metal-to-metal grinding may compromise other healthy parts.
 We can help prevent that damage from happening.
 Go to your local Firestone Complete Auto Care for 1986 Honda Accord brake repairs.
 We offer a variety of brake services like brake pad/shoe replacement, brake rotor/drum refinishing, brake fluid exchange/bleeding, and brake caliper and wheel cylinder installation.
 Schedule an appointment today for Honda Accord brake service and repair.

 Let's take care of your 1986 Honda Accord together.
 Our team is here to help make sure your vehicle works, day after day.
 Choose one of the services below and make an appointment for 1986 Honda Accord repairs.